Position title: Postdoctoral Scholar

 - Develop and advance novel research on one of the topics outlined above, or a related topic

 - Publish results in high-quality, peer-reviewed journals, and publish associated open-source code

 - Present results at conferences and seminars

-Proficiency in python (preferred), Matlab, or other data analysis software
+- Proficiency in python (preferred), R, or other open-source data analysis software

 - 3 required (contact information only)